Barr Memorial Library

 Soldiers and their families, retired military, DoD civilian employees, members of the Army National Guard or Army Reserve, on-post students, and contractors are eligible for a library account.

 As a patron of the Library, you and your Family have access to:

-- Self-checkout of More than 120,000 items for check-out including audiobooks, movies, music, and video games
+- Self-checkout of more than 120,000 items including books, audiobooks, movies, music, and video games

 - Downloadable content including eBooks, eAudiobooks, eMusic, and eMovies

 - Online Databases for research and homework help

 - Computer stations with Internet and printing capabilities

 - Personalized help with your questions

 - Events, classes, and storytimes

 - Author events with national and international best-selling authors